briggsb9/agw-pbrouting-appserv-auth/README.md

 ---

-## Ideal Approach: Subdomain Routing
+## Subdomains vs Path Based Routing

-Using subdomains instead of path-based routing simplifies authentication.
+Subdomain-based routing is often preferable when each app has distinct requirements or independent functionality.
+It works well when clear independence is required and apps have distinct authentication configurations.

 With subdomains, each application behind the App Gateway can maintain unique authentication configurations without conflicting callback paths.
 For instance, `https://app1.example.com` and `https://app2.example.com` can independently handle Easy Auth or other forms of authentication without risking path-based conflicts.

 ### Benefits of Subdomain Routing:
 - **Simplified Configuration**: Each app can have independent callback URLs, reducing overlap and the need for custom configuration.
 - **Reduced Risks**: Avoids issues with overlapping paths, host header overrides, and wildcard routing conflicts.
 - **More Reliable Auth Flows**: Supports a more stable integration with Easy Auth or other identity providers.

-However, if subdomain routing is not feasible, path-based routing can be used with the following configurations.
+However, Path-based routing is often used when the apps or services are related and need to share a common base URL.
+Examples include sites with shared authentication or API endpoints that are part of the same application.
+In these cases, path-based routing is preferred, but it requires careful configuration to ensure authentication flows work as expected.

 ---